Uggah/YeOldeGrep/README.md

 `mvn package`

 When the process of building finishes, you should find the jar-file in the folder `target`
+You can also download a precompiled jar under [releases](https://github.com/Uggah/YeOldeGrep/releases)

 ### How to use
 When the JRE is present and installed correctly you should be able to use the following command structure (provided you are in the `target`-folder):